bol-edu/openlane-lab/README.md

 We use the RTL design spm located in directory /OpenLane/designs/spm/ as Openlane flow import and output result log files of each Openlane flow step.

-Run a Openlane Docker container and login into it:
+Test to start/finish an Openlane Docker container:

     $ docker run -it efabless/openlane:daae2154590cf20e0c20b77e3fc02b6526ad09af
     OpenLane Container (daae215):/openlane$ ls